SViswanathanLab/XIST-Males-Scripts/CN/Other_Input/README.md

-Iutput files used by the scripts
+Input files used by the scripts